 Typical drywall cracks during foundation settlement are commonly located at the weakest part of a building's structure; which, generally are the corners of doors and windows and along drywall seams.
 Drywall cracks can also be a sign of sinking crawl space supports, sinking floors, and heaving floors.
 Cracks will often show larger and more obvious separation in the home's upper levels.

-Here at, Foundation Specialties, we install foundation piers to permanently stabilize and restore a failing foundation.
+Here at, Foundation Specialties LLC, we install foundation piers to permanently stabilize and restore a failing foundation.
 Our contractors use our warrantied foundation piers to restore foundations damaged by issues related to foundation settlement and weak or poor supporting soils.

 We offer several different types of foundation piers to repair foundation settlement; each one of our piers are designed to address a specific kind of foundation problem.
 We install three different kinds of foundation piers: push piers, helical piers, and slab piers.